Observation of Magnetic Proximity Effect Using Resonant Optical Spectroscopy of an Electrically Tunable MoSe$_2$/CrBr$_3$ Heterostructure

 In this Letter, we use resonant optical spectroscopy to unequivocally demonstrate the magnetic proximity effect in a \mose/\crbr{} heterostructure, where we observe a large zero-field splitting of the K and K' exciton resonances in \mose{}.
 We find that the magnetization of \mose{} is exclusively induced by exchange coupling of conduction band electrons.
 We use the shift of \mose{} excitonic resonances to study the magnetic properties of \crbr{}, and determine the magnetic anisotropy as well as the critical exponents associated with magnetization and susceptibility.
 Our work establishes resonant optical measurements in heterostructures incorporating TMD monolayers and 2D magnetic materials as a powerful spectroscopic tool that could be invaluable for studying magnetic materials with weak optical transitions without requiring high power laser excitation.

 The sample we studied consists of a monolayer \mose{} in direct contact with a bilayer \crbr{} encapsulated in \hBN{} on a SiO$_2$ substrate, as shown schematically in \subfig{fig:sample}{a}.
+In contrast to the layer-antiferromagnets CrI$_3$ and CrCl$_3$, the interlayer exchange in bilayer CrBr$_3$ has been shown to be ferromagnetic \cite{Zhang2019a}.
 Monolayer graphene gates and a graphene contact allow for independent tuning of the charge carrier density and out-of-plane electric field in the sample.
 In the optical micrograph in \subfig{fig:sample}{b}, the regions of bare \mose, bare \crbr, and the overlapping region can be seen.
 Details on the sample fabrication, optical setup, and data analysis are given in the Supplemental Material \cite{supplemental}.
 All measurements were performed at approximately \SI{6}{K} unless stated otherwise.

 Normalized polarization-resolved reflection spectra of the bare \mose{} and the \mose/\crbr{} heterostructure are shown in \subfig{fig:splitting}{a} and \panel{b}, for a choice of gate voltages that ensure charge neutrality of \mose{}.
 In the absence of an external magnetic field, the K and K' valley excitons are degenerate in bare \mose{} and the spectrum shows no polarization dependence.
 In contrast, a valley splitting of \SI{2.9}{meV} emerges in the \mose/\crbr{} heterostructure region, equivalent to an external magnetic field of \SI{12}{\tesla}, assuming the electronic g-factor to be $4$.
 This splitting can be attributed to an exchange coupling between electronic states in \mose{} and spin-polarized states in \crbr{} that leads to different energy shifts for the \mose{} K and K' valley excitons.
 Due to strain and disorder in the heterostructure, the splitting varies spatially by approximately \SI{10}{\%}.